Tyrone, Pennsylvania

 Tyrone is a borough in Blair County, Pennsylvania, United States, located 15 mi northeast of Altoona, on the Little Juniata River.
 Tyrone was of considerable commercial importance in the twentieth century.
 It was an outlet for the Clearfield coal fields and was noted for manufacturing paper products.
 There were planing mills and chemical and candy factories.
 In 1900, 5,847 people lived here; in 1910, 7,176; and in 1940, 8,845 people resided here.
 The population was 5,477 at the 2010 census.
 It is part of the Altoona, PA Metropolitan Statistical Area.
 It was named after County Tyrone in Ireland.

 Located along the main lines of the Norfolk Southern and Nittany and Bald Eagle railroads, and U.S. Route 220, Pennsylvania Route 453, and Interstate 99 highways, Tyrone was at one time known as "The Hub of the Highways".
 In those days, four railroads [Pennsylvania, Tyrone and Clearfield, Tyrone and Lock Haven, Lewisburg, and Tyrone] and three main highways [US-220, PA-350, PA-453] converged there.

 History

 The Tyrone Borough Historic District was added to the National Register of Historic Places in 1993.

+Circus Train Derailment

+On May 30, 1893, a train carrying employees and animals belonging to the Walter L. Main Circus derailed at an embankment resulting in the deaths of five circus employees, plus many animal casualties.
+Many unharmed animals escaped from the wreck and were reported across the countryside for months after the wreck, most notably, a woman who escaped a Bengal tiger, but lost her cow in the attack.
+A memorial now stands at the site.